 The PlayBook will not only come with Wi-Fi capability, but the device can also be tethered to the BlackBerry to share a data plan.
 This is a feature which you will find in iPads, as well.
 Nonetheless, there are major differences between these tablets that could well decide their fate.
 An iPad has a 9.7-inch display while a PlayBook bears a 7-inch display.
 Likewise, PlayBooks can handle Flash Multimedia which iPads cannot.

 The iPad, however, has a big advantage over the PlayBook in terms of tablet-optimized applications.
 There are far more tablet-optimized applications for the iPad than for the PlayBook.
 With the lower price tag and the number of retail stores that will be stocking the PlayBook (which is almost double the number of stores selling iPads), the PlayBook is all set to take the tablet market by storm.
 But, some factors say it isn’t so.
 RBC expects RIM to sell about only four million PlayBook units by the end of this year compared to a whopping 30 million iPad units.
-And there are some people who say a few bucks won’t be able to sway the market dominance in favor of the PlayBook.
+And there are some people who say a few bucks won’t be able to sway the market dominance in favour of the PlayBook.

 Need help figuring out what the right mobility solution is for your GTA business?
 Give our team at Dynamix Solutions a call today and we will help you decide the best solution to meet your tablet and mobility requirements.